The Fall Club Fair 2017

 Stay tuned for the sister lunar eclipse that is set to appear on Jan.
 31, 2018.

 Check out photos from the solar eclipse on Flickr.

 By: Kassie Dunn

-There really isn’t anything more nerve wracking than the start of a new semester as a freshman and not knowing what to expect from each of your classes.
+There really isn’t anything more nerve-wracking than the start of a new semester as a freshman and not knowing what to expect from each of your classes.
 We are lucky enough to have the extremely helpful advisors here at the University that make you feel more than welcome to ask questions and seek help!

 As a junior, the biggest skill I have learned would be to have good time management skills.
 A lot of teachers have their entire semester planned out, so I find it helpful to make a set schedule of when to study.
 We asked some students and faculty for their advice for the start of a successful new year.
-Here’s some tips you won’t want to miss!
+Here are some tips you won’t want to miss!

 - “Go to class, try, and don’t be afraid to ask for help!” – Bryn Schofield, administrative assistant to CAS associate dean